-It is very important that your doctor check your progress at regular visits, especially for the first few months you take pregabalin.
-This is necessary to allow dose adjustments and to check for any unwanted effects.
+It is very important that your doctor check your and your child's progress at regular visits, especially for the first few months that you take pregabalin.
+This is necessary to allow for dose adjustments and to make sure this medicine is working properly.
+Blood tests may be needed to check for any unwanted effects.

 This medicine may cause some people to be agitated, irritable, or display other abnormal behaviors.
 It may also cause some people to have suicidal thoughts or to become more depressed.
+Also tell your doctor if you have sudden or strong feelings, such as feeling nervous, angry, restless, violent, or scared.
 If you or your caregiver notice any of these side effects, tell your doctor right away.

 Pregabalin may cause blurred vision, double vision, clumsiness, unsteadiness, dizziness, drowsiness, or trouble with thinking.
-Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you are not alert, well-coordinated, or able to think or see well.
+Do not drive or do anything else that could be dangerous until you know how this medicine affects you.
 If these side effects are especially bothersome, check with your doctor.

-Call your doctor if you have any unexplained muscle pain, tenderness, or weakness, especially with a fever.
+Call your doctor if you or your child have any unexplained muscle pain, tenderness, or weakness, especially with a fever.
 These may be symptoms of a serious muscle problem called myopathy.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.